Gvistic/Firework-Show/README.md

 local rocket1 = myRocket.new("Firework1", {
 	YForce = 300; -- How fast the force is on the Y axis.
 	TimeBeforeExplosion = 2.5; -- How long in seconds it should fly before exploding.
+    UseCustomAttachment = true; -- Be sure to name it "FireworkAttachment.
 })

 -- Ignite the rocket